Ziver/hal/plugins/hal-assistant-google/READNME.md

 * Click New Project and give your project a name.
 * Click on the Smart Home card, then click the Start Building button.
 * Click Build your Action, then click Add Action(s).
-* Add your Home Assistant URL: https://[HAL URL:PORT]/api/google_assistant in the Fulfillment URL box.
+* Add your Home Assistant URL: https://{Hal External URL}:{External Port}/api/google_assistant in the Fulfillment URL box.
 * Click Save.
 * Click on the Overview tab, which will lead you back to the app details screen.